Yashika1325/native-task-catalift/README.md

 ---

-## ✅ What You Need to Do
+## 🛠️ Important Instructions

 1. **Fork this repository** to your own GitHub account.
 2. Create a new branch (optional but preferred):
    `git checkout -b your-name-task`
-3. Build the screen using your preffered tech stack apart from Flutter.
-(If you wish to develope using flutter immediately mail techcatalift@gmail.com with subject "Change task repo")
+3. Build the screen using your preferred **native tech stack for Android or iOS** (excluding Flutter).
+   - If you wish to develop using Flutter, please email **techcatalift@gmail.com** with the subject line: **"Change Task Repo"**
+4. After development, **record a short video** demonstrating the working screen and upload it to your **Google Drive**.
+   - Share the Drive link using the submission form provided via email.
-4. Maintain a clean and modular code structure.
+5. Maintain a **clean and modular code structure**.
-5. Commit and push your code to your forked repository.
+6. Commit and push your code to your forked repository.
-6. Submit the link to your public fork using the official submission form.
+7. Submit the link to your **public fork** through the official submission form.

 ---